Confidentiality and Data Protection

 Why This Training Matters

 In health and social care settings, the stakes are higher still.
-Individuals being supported are often among the most vulnerable people in society.
-Their data, including health information, care records, and daily routines, is special category data under UK GDPR, which attracts the highest level of protection.
+The people being supported are often among the most vulnerable in society.
+Their data, including health information, care records, and daily routines, is special category data under UK GDPR and attracts the highest level of protection.
 A staff member who shares that information without a lawful basis, however casually, is not just making a policy error.
 They are potentially causing harm to a person who trusted their organisation with some of the most sensitive details of their life.

 • What confidentiality is and why it matters: the legal and ethical framework